-- We view antibiotic effectiveness as an essential public good and as a potentially non-renewable resource.
+- We view antibiotic effectiveness as an essential public good and as a non-renewable resource.

-- We promote context-specific solutions to account for the diversity of systems of health care, cultural practices, resource availability, geography and other relevant factors.
+- We encourage context-specific solutions to account for the diversity of systems of health care, cultural practices, resource availability, geography and other factors.

-- We promote an ecosystem approach to antibiotic resistance to replace the dominant war metaphor of bacteria as our ‘enemy’, with an understanding of the essential role of microbes and microbial ecology in the health of humans.
+- We promote an ecosystem approach to antibiotic resistance to replace the dominant war metaphor of bacteria as our ‘enemy’, with an understanding of the essential role of microbes and microbial ecology in the health of humans, animals and the planet.

-We are independent of the private pharmaceutical industry and do not accept any financial support from it.
+- We are independent of the pharmaceutical industry and do not accept any financial support from it.